-When you sign up to a website, the alternative of entering your private information is using your social account.
+When you sign up for a website, the alternative to entering your private information is using your social account.

 Instead of asking users to create their own usernames and passwords, the web owner can let them use a Gmail or Facebook account with a few simple clicks.
 This method will stop bots from registering since they don’t have any social media accounts.

 This type of captcha saves time for users and increases the site’s security.
 The users can make use of a social media account without wasting time filling the sign-in form.
 The bad side is that some users may hesitate to link their social sites with a totally new site, which could be off-putting.

 Recording the amount of time that users spend to complete the form is another effective type of captcha.

 Bots tend to fill out the form immediately while humans will take a bit of time to enter the required information.
 However, some users easily get frustrated when wasting time filling out many forms every time they comment or perform a task.

 Honeypot evolves by building a bunch of hidden fields on the web page to trick bots.
 Bots are programmed to fill out all fields they find, even the invisible ones.
 Whenever bots fill it out, the website can instantly recognize that it is not a true human user.